House: 19th and 20th centuries

-Technology and electronic systems has caused privacy issues and issues with segregating personal life from remote work.
-Technological advances of surveillance and communications allow insight of personal habits and private lives.
+Technology and electronic systems have caused privacy issues and issues with segregating personal life from remote work.
+Technological advances in surveillance and communications allow insight into personal habits and private lives.
 As a result, the "private becomes ever more public, [and] the desire for a protective home life increases, fuelled by the very media that undermine it," writes Jonathan Hill.
 Work has been altered by the increase of communications.
-The "deluge of information", has expressed the efforts of work, conveniently gaining access inside the house.
+The "deluge of information" has expressed the efforts of work conveniently gaining access inside the house.
 Although commuting is reduced, the desire to separate working and living remains apparent.
 On the other hand, some architects have designed homes in which eating, working and living are brought together.